scottslowe/weblog/content/post/2018-06-08-technology-short-take-101.md

 ## Servers/Hardware

 * AWS adds local NVMe storage to the M5 instance family; more details [here][link-15].
 What I found interesting is that the local NVMe storage is also hardware encrypted.
-AWS also mentions that these M5d instances are powered by (in their words) "Custom Intel Xeon Platinum" processors, which just goes to confirm the long-known fact that AWS is leveraging custom Intel CPUs in their stuff (as are the major cloud providers, I'm sure).
+AWS also mentions that these M5d instances are powered by (in their words) "Custom Intel Xeon Platinum" processors, which just goes to confirm the long-known fact that AWS is leveraging custom Intel CPUs in their stuff (as are all the major cloud providers, I'm sure).

 ## Security